vikingdata/articles/databases/postgresql/DOiNG/pg_inheritance.md

 * Table2 will get all the rows (without data) of Table1 and any additional rows you define.
 * Any rows inserted into Table 2 will also end up in Table 1.
 * You cannot drop table1 before dropping table2
-* Changing a field name, changes the name is child tables.
+* Changing a field name, changes the name in child tables.
 * Same named fields in the create statements will be "merged".
 * Indexes and other constraints one Table 1 do not apply to Table 2